 In general, Catalan locals dress pretty conservatively.
 They stick to mostly dark colors during the winter (e.g. black parkas), then wear lighter fabrics and colors in the summer – without going overboard by showing too much skin.
 Even in the summertime, you probably won’t see a lot of exposed midriffs and micro-shorts unless, let’s say, you’re under 19 years old.

 How can I describe the fashion street style?
-Let’s take different fashion styles on this page.
-The Barcelona fashion panorama is probably 85% Casual Style (#6).
+The Barcelona fashion panorama is very casual.
 That is jeans, a blouse or t-shirt, and sneakers/trainers with everything!
 And honestly, Barcelona street style is a mix of everything else…a little bit of bohemian, a little bit of chic and styled.

 Want a PRINTABLE BARCELONA PACKING LIST?

 Sign up for my emails and get a free PDF of everything you need.
 CLICK BELOW to get it! [thrive_link color=’orange’ link=’https://jrancheta.activehosted.com/f/7′ target=’_blank’ size=’small’ align=’aligncenter’]I WANT IT![/thrive_link]

 The summer weather in Barcelona

 The summer season in Barcelona is June 22 – September 21.
 The beginning of June is warm and gets warmer gradually.
 According to Wikipedia, the month of June is around 26°C (79 °F) during the day and 20°C (68°F) at night.
 You’ll most likely need a light sweater at nightfall.
 By the end of June, you won’t need any sweaters at all.